More than 250 graduate students and alumni are employed at UW Oshkosh each year.

 Student assistantships are very similar to graduate assistantships.
-While graduate assistantships are positions held within the academic departments, student assistantships are in non-academic departments.
-For some student assistantships, the graduate assistantship application is accepted for employment.
+While graduate assistantships are positions held within the graduate departments and colleges meant to compliment your degree, specifically, student assistantships are campus-wide and offer experience in all aspects of university life.

 The Office of Graduate Studies employs one to three student assistants at any given time.
 Contact the office about any open positions.
 Use this link for a student assistant position.

 For all positions, please contact the areas directly for more information: